-Rev. Marie Alford-Harkey
+Rev. Marie Alford-Harkey – she, her, hers

-Rev. Marie Alford-Harkey (she, her, hers) is the president and CEO of the Religious Institute, a national multifaith nonprofit dedicated to advocating for sexual, gender, and reproductive health, education, and justice in faith communities and society.
+Rev. Marie Alford-Harkey is the president and CEO of the Religious Institute, a national multifaith nonprofit dedicated to advocating for sexual, gender, and reproductive health, education, and justice in faith communities and society.
 Religious Institute programs address reproductive health, rights and justice, full inclusion of LGBTQ people in faith communities and society, comprehensive sexuality education, and prevention of sexual abuse, harassment, and misconduct in faith communities.

-Marie holds a Master’s in Divinity from the Episcopal Divinity School in Cambridge, Massachusetts.
+Marie holds a Master’s in Divinity from the Episcopal Divinity School in Cambridge, Massachusetts, USA.
 As president of the Religious Institute, Marie puts her faith to work alongside her passion for justice.
 She is a skilled communicator and relationship-builder, and delights in collaborating across faith traditions, justice movements, and all kinds of difference.

 Marie has a chapter on “Sexual Justice in an Age of Trump” in the 2017 book Faith and Resistance in the Age of Trump and is the lead author of the Religious Institute publication Making the Invisible Visible: Bisexuality in Faith Communities.
 Marie speaks, teaches, and preaches regularly on faith and sexuality.

 Marie serves as volunteer assisting clergy at MCC Hartford, Connecticut, USA, and also served as sabbatical pastor there for two months this year.